mezzio/mezzio/doc/book/router/intro.md

 # Routing

-One fundamental feature of zend-expressive is that it provides mechanisms for implementing dynamic routing, a feature required in most modern web applications.
+One fundamental feature of mezzio is that it provides mechanisms for implementing dynamic routing, a feature required in most modern web applications.
 As an example, you may want to allow matching both a resource, as well as individual items of that resource:

 - `/books` might return a collection of books
-- `/books/zend-expressive` might return the individual book identified by "zend-expressive".
+- `/books/mezzio` might return the individual book identified by "mezzio".

-Expressive does not provide routing on its own; you must choose a routing adapter that implements `Zend\Expressive\Router\RouterInterface` and provide it to the `Application` instance.
+Mezzio does not provide routing on its own; you must choose a routing adapter that implements `Mezzio\Router\RouterInterface` and provide it to the `Application` instance.
 This allows you to choose the router with the capabilities that best match your own needs, while still providing a common abstraction for defining and aggregating routes and their related middleware.